MelbDjango/lesson-seven/slides/CLASS.md

 ## Why JSON?

-- Why not XML, CSV, etc?
+Why not XML, CSV, etc?

-  - We only have a single language (Javascript) available in the browser
+- We only have a single language (Javascript) available in the browser.
+- JSON is "free" in the browser.
+- XML is a document markup language, not a data format.
-  - XML is ugly
+- XML is ugly.

+---

+## What does `RESTful` mean?

+`Representational state transfer`

+A design pattern for building scalable web services.

+- Designed for HTTP
+- Relies on HTTP verb semantics (GET, POST, etc)
+- Relies on URL/URIs
+- Uses HTTP status codes

+---

+## What does `RESTful` mean?

+- Records are addressable at URLs
+- To create/read/update/delete we use POST/GET/PUT/DELETE respectively.
+- Can reference other records by URL.

+---

+## Benefits of REST

+- Stateless
+- Cacheable
+- Layered

 ---